Aquilegia micrantha var. mancosana

-Aquilegia micrantha var. mancosana is a perennial flowering plant in the family Ranunculaceae.
-The plant was discovered in 1891.
+Aquilegia micrantha var. mancosana is a perennial flowering plant which is a variety of the Aquilegia (columbine) species Aquilegia micrantha in the family Ranunculaceae.
+The variety's first recorded observance was in 1891.
 It was first described by the American botanist Alice Eastwood as native to a single cavern of the Johnson Canyon in Ute Mountain Tribal Park, Colorado, United States.
-Described as lacking nectar spurs – something unusual among members of the Aquilegia (columbine) genus – the plant was observed in the same location the next year.
+Described as lacking nectar spurs – something unusual among members of the Aquilegia genus – the plant was observed in the same location the next year.
 From then until the early 21st century, it had not been observed again in the wild and was presumed extinct.
 Despite this, it was still listed in Colorado floras.
 It has since been observed again at its original location.

 The taxonomic history of A. micrantha var. mancosana is unusual.
 It was initially described by Eastwood with the name A. ecalarata.
 It was described as A. eastwoodiae and A. mancosana in 1902.
 In 1920, it was briefly reassigned as part of the genus Semiaquilegia under the name S. eastwoodiae.
-Eastwood had renamed the Johnson Canyon columbine to A. micranatha mancosana in 1897, describing it as a variety of Aquilegia micrantha.
+Eastwood had renamed the Johnson Canyon columbine to A. micranatha mancosana in 1897, describing it as a variety of A. micrantha.